Ex-Chad dictator Habre's appeal against conviction begins

-DAKAR, Senegal (AP) — Former Chad president Hissene Habre is appealing his life sentence for war crimes, crimes against humanity and torture after the first conviction of a former head of state by an African court for such crimes.
+DAKAR, Senegal (AP) — The appeal of former Chad president Hissene Habre against his life sentence for war crimes, crimes against humanity and torture began Monday by the Extraordinary African Chambers, marking the final stage in a landmark case pursued by victims for more than 15 years.

-The hearing in the Extraordinary African Chambers opened Monday, marking the final stage in the first universal jurisdiction case in Africa.
+Habre’s conviction was the first of a former head of state by an African court for crimes against humanity.
+It also was the first time a former dictator was found personally guilty of rape by an international court.

-Habre was sentenced to life in prison in May.
-The court in July ordered him to pay tens of millions of dollars in compensation to victims who suffered under his 1982-1990 rule.
+The Extraordinary African Chambers, created by the African Union and Senegal, found Habre guilty and sentenced him to life imprisonment in May for crimes committed during his presidency from 1982-1990.

-Habre’s court-appointed lawyers have appealed.
-The victims’ lawyers have also appealed, calling for the creation of a trust fund for the victims.
+The court later ordered him to pay tens of millions of dollars in compensation to victims.

 Most Read Stories